GraphFusion3D: Dynamic Graph Attention Convolution with Adaptive Cross-Modal Transformer for 3D Object Detection: Introduction

-Our proposed method advances 3D object detection through several key innovations.
-We employ Deform-DETR to extract discriminative image features from RGB inputs while developing a novel Graph reasoning module that enriches proposal features with neighborhood context.
+However, existing multi-modal approaches often rely on fixed or early fusion strategies that fail to dynamically balance geometric cues from sparse point clouds with rich semantic information (color, texture) from images, particularly when one modality is unreliable due to occlusion, noise, or limited views.
+This leads to suboptimal fusion in complex indoor scenes with varying object scales and partial observations.
+To address this gap, our proposed method advances 3D object detection through several key innovations.
+We employ Deform-DETR to extract discriminative image features from RGB inputs while developing a novel Graph Reasoning Module (GRM) that enriches proposal features with neighborhood context.
 The framework incorporates a customized Deformable Feature Fusion module that dynamically aligns and combines multi-modal features from both point clouds and images.
 Further refinement is achieved through a cascade decoding process that progressively improves detection quality across multiple stages.
 Together, these components demonstrate the effectiveness of hybrid architectures for high-performance 3D perception in complex environments.
 Our overall work can be summarized as follows:

 \begin{itemize} \item We introduce a novel Graph Reasoning for Proposal Context, a multi‐scale learnable graph module that captures semantic and geometric relations among image‐point proposals.

 \item We propose an Adaptive Cross-Modal Transformer (ACMT), which dynamically aligns 2D image features and 3D point features in a context-aware manner, enabling effective image–point fusion and enriching both geometric and semantic representations for robust 3D object detection.